JanHerca/urantiapedia/output/wikijs/en/article/606/Vol8_1.md

 ## God's Presence In Action

 You recall Jesus' parable of the two sons, the first son when asked to work in the vineyard refused but later thought the better of it and went to work.
-The older son when asked to work replied, “Yes, father, I'll go,” but after his father left did not fulfill his promise. ([UB 173:3.1](/en/The_Urantia_Book/173#p3_1)) On another occasion Jesus said, “Not everyone who says to me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of my Father in heaven.” ([Matt 7:21](/en/Bible/Matthew/7#v21)) The acid test of life is in our actions.
+The older son when asked to work replied, “Yes, father, I'll go,” but after his father left did not fulfill his promise. (<a id="a181_275"></a>[UB 173:3.1](/en/The_Urantia_Book/173#p3_1)) On another occasion Jesus said, “Not everyone who says to me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of my Father in heaven.” ([Matt 7:21](/en/Bible/Matthew/7#v21)) The acid test of life is in our actions.
 The real nature of our faith is seen in our behaviour.
 “True religion must act...
-Always and ever religion does something; it is dynamic.” ([UB 102:2.8](/en/The_Urantia_Book/102#p2_8)) “There is no real religion apart from a highly active personality.” ([UB 102:2.7](/en/The_Urantia_Book/102#p2_7)) “The weak engage in resolutions, but the strong act.” ([UB 48:7.13](/en/The_Urantia_Book/48#p7_13))
+Always and ever religion does something; it is dynamic.” (<a id="a181_701"></a>[UB 102:2.8](/en/The_Urantia_Book/102#p2_8)) “There is no real religion apart from a highly active personality.” (<a id="a181_815"></a>[UB 102:2.7](/en/The_Urantia_Book/102#p2_7)) “The weak engage in resolutions, but the strong act.” (<a id="a181_915"></a>[UB 48:7.13](/en/The_Urantia_Book/48#p7_13))

 Action is creative and effective when we are in touch with reality, when God is a partner in our life and work Jesus orients his universe sons and daughters saying, “Remember: I am the real vine, and you are the living branches.
 He who lives in me, and I in him, will bear much fruit of the spirit and experience the supreme joy of yielding this spiritual harvest...
-Herein is the Father glorified: that the vine has many living branches, and that every branch bears much fruit.” ([UB 180:2.1](/en/The_Urantia_Book/180#p2_1)) How does this come about; how do we become living branches which bear much nourishing and enriching fruit?
+Herein is the Father glorified: that the vine has many living branches, and that every branch bears much fruit.” (<a id="a183_481"></a>[UB 180:2.1](/en/The_Urantia_Book/180#p2_1)) How does this come about; how do we become living branches which bear much nourishing and enriching fruit?

 [Read more](/en/article/Meredith_Sprunger/Gods_Presence_In_Action)